Welcome to Borah!

 Borah Elementary School is located off of 4th Street in beautiful Coeur d'Alene, Idaho!
 Our school serves over 350 students Kindergarten through 5th Grade.
 Borah Lions ROAR!

-This is a friendly reminder about our drop-off and pick-up times and procedures.
+This is a friendly reminder about our NEW drop-off and pick-up procedures.

 Students who are eating breakfast are welcome in at 8:30 on Tuesday through Friday, and 9:30 on Mondays (late start).
 Students here for breakfast should enter through the front doors by the main office and proceed directly to the cafeteria.
-All other students should be dropped off between 8:45 and 8:55 on Tuesday through Thursday, and 9:45 to 9:55 on Mondays.
-Curb-side drop-off is through the south gate along McFarland St; students can go directly to their classrooms or library at this time.
-Students should arrive in their classrooms before the tardy bell rings at 9:00 (10:00 on Mondays), to begin their wonderful day of learning on-time.
+All other students should be dropped off between 8:45 and 8:55 on Tuesday through Friday, and 9:45 to 9:55 on Mondays.
+Curb-side drop-off is through the south gates along McFarland St; kindergarten and first grade students will go directly to their classrooms through doors from the playground.
+2nd through 5th graders will be on the intermediate playground (basketball courts to the field).
+Students will enter together as a class at 8:55 (9:55 on Mondays) and the tardy bell rings at 9:00 (10:00 on Mondays).

 Pick-up of all kindergarten and first grade students is directly outside each classroom door at 3:30.
 Students may not leave unaccompanied.
 Older siblings may walk across the playground to arrive at the classroom doors to pick up K-1 students.
 All second through fifth grade students will exit through the south gate (McFarland St.) at 3:30.
 Thank you for helping us keep our students supervised and safe.